Common Skin Lesions & Removal Options

 Dermatosis Papulosa Nigra (DPN)

 Dermatosis papulosa nigra (DPN) is a common condition characterized by multiple small, dark pigmented lesions, typically found on the face and neck.
 It is more frequently seen in patients with skin of color.
-These lesions are benign but often removed for cosmetic reasons.
+DPN is more frequently seen in patients with skin of color.

-At Shine MD, we use precise techniques such as radiofrequency removal, electrocautery, and laser lesion removal to safely treat DPN while minimizing the risk of hyperpigmentation and scarring.
+At Shine MD, we use electrocautery to safely treat DPN while minimizing the risk of hyperpigmentation and scarring.

 For more detailed information on treatment options and what to expect, please visit our dedicated DPN page.